Ergative–absolutive alignment: In Hindustani

-(8) Wî ez dîtim.
-(He saw me.)

-In sentences (1) to (4), there is no ergativity (transitive and intransitive verbs alike).
-In sentences (6) and (8), the ergative case is marked on agents and verbs.

-In Dyirbal, pronouns are morphologically nominative–accusative when the agent is first or second person, but ergative when the agent is a third person.

 Optional ergativity

 Many languages with ergative marking display what is known as optional ergativity, where the ergative marking is not always expressed in all situations.
 McGregor (2010) gives a range of contexts when we often see optional ergativity, and argues that the choice is often not truly optional but is affected by semantics and pragmatics.
 Unlike split ergativity, which occurs regularly but in limited locations, optional ergativity can occur in a range of environments, but may not be used in a way that appears regular or consistent.

 Optional ergativity may be motivated by: